-A teacher's statement, which articulates your personal teaching goals and philosophy.
+A teacher's statement articulates your personal teaching goals and philosophy.
 The statement may address questions such as: What and how do you teach?
 What is unique or most important about your teaching?
 How do you assess students' learning or measure whether your teaching is effective?
 What, specifically, do you want to improve about your teaching?
+How have you incorporated diversity, equity and inclusivity priorities into your work as a teacher or mentor?

-Classroom instructional activities: List course name & number, dates, number of students and your role in course (lectures given, laboratory or small-group leader, etc).
+Classroom instructional activities: List course name & number, dates (or frequency), number of students or other learners and your role in course (lecturer, laboratory or small-group leader, etc).

-Clinical teaching activities (e.g., bedside rounds, ward attending, ambulatory care preceptor): specify site, nature of teaching activity, dates, numbers of trainees.
+Clinical teaching activities (e.g., bedside rounds, ward attending, ambulatory care preceptor): Specify site, nature of teaching activity, dates (or frequency), numbers of trainees.